 - Easy sample collection

-Nail DNA testing service from a company you can trust
+Nail DNA testing service from a laboratory you can trust

 Extensive trials by our in-house analysts have proven nails to be a good source of DNA.
 The nail clippings are easy to self-collect without needing a collection kit or assistance by professional sample collectors.
-The collected nails are stable so can be stored long-term at room temperature and can be transported to the laboratory for processing by normal post.
+The collected nail clippings can be stored long-term at room temperature and can be transported to the laboratory for processing by normal post.

-Simply send us your nail clippings, and if we can get a DNA profile, we can perform a DNA test in the usual way (fee applies).
-You can see our list of DNA testing kits here.
+Simply send us your nail clippings, and if we can get a DNA profile, we can perform a DNA relationship test in the usual way (fee applies)..

 The results of the viability study can be made available in up to 5 days.
 The results of the DNA relationship test can then be next day or same day, depending on the level of service paid for.